Board of Trustees

 Tina is an architectural conservator with over 15 years’ experience working with varied historic building materials.
 She holds a master’s degree in Historic Preservation from the University of Pennsylvania, with a focus on conservation of materials, and worked for a decade as a conservator for Integrated Conservation Resources, Inc., in New York City.
 Projects she worked on during that time include the United Nations headquarters, Metropolitan Museum of Art, the Federal Reserve Bank, and the Apollo Theater.
 She then established her own consultancy firm in New York, T. Paterno Conservation, Inc., which works with a team of architects, engineers, historians, and other specialized trades.
 The firm’s work, largely about treatments and repairs to preserve authenticity, relies on archival research, materials diagnosis, documentation, site and materials testing of stone, brick, cast and wrought iron, mild steel, glazed terra cotta, concretes, mortars, and non-ornamental stuccoes.
 She returned to Manila and co-founded andmanaged San Sebastian Basilica Conservation and Development Foundation, Inc., a SEC-registered foundation that manages the site’s technical restoration, fundraising initiatives, and sustainability programs that build relevance and ownership in the local and national communities.
 In addition to her day job, Tina’s evenings are spent remotely managing her consultancy firm in New York.

 As president of ICOMOS Philippines, Tina acts as the primary spokesperson of the organization to various heritage issues both locally and internationally.
-She leads long term and short term plans with the Board, including the development of programs to carry out the goals of the organization, and overseeing the implementation, monitoring, and impact assessment of these programs through designated project managers.
+She leads long term and short term plans with the Board, including the development of programs to carry out the goals of the organization together with project managers.

-As the Vice-President of ICOMOS Philippines, Susan’s mandate is to build strong relationships and alliances with various stakeholders.
-Together with the president, she represents the organization in nurturing relationships with institutions, current and potential members.
+As the Vice-President of ICOMOS Philippines, Ivan’s mandate is to build strong relationships and alliances with various stakeholders and is the primary manager of membership concerns and applications.
+Together with the president, they represent the organization in nurturing relationships with institutions, and current or potential members.

 Kara is the Community-Based Heritage Tourism Program Director of Fundacion Santiago.
 She is a historian by training and holds a master’s degree in Heritage Conservation from the University of Sydney, Australia.
 After being a Heritage Consultant at Graham Brooks and Associates, Architects, Planners, and Heritage Consultants, in Sydney where she prepared Heritage Impact Assessments and co-wrote Conservation Management Plans as well as Heritage Assessments, she decided to return to the Philippines to pursue her interests in Philippine history and heritage management.
 For nearly a decade, she has been promoting and managing Fundacion Santiago’s Community-Based Heritage Tourism program, working hand-in-hand with local heritage stakeholders.
 She facilitates community-led heritage mapping workshops, designs and implements tour experiences, carries out local history research, leads committee meetings, and co-designs heritage interpretation programs for local residents.
 Kara’s other industry-related experiences include two and a half years of teaching Philippine History and Heritage Assessment and Interpretation at Ateneo de Manila University, working as a project coordinator and co-author of History of San Pablo Reviewed, Rewritten and Retold, and being an adviser of the Center for Agriculture and Rural Development, Inc. For the past three years, Kara has also been a Trustee of CARD MRI Hijos Tours.
 She provides guidance on historical research and heritage interpretation for the institution’s in-house, nationwide tourism and heritage education program.